mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md

 TDM task initialization is performed using the **InitiateTDMLoad.flow** utility which includes several steps, such as:

-* Setting the values of the global variables to the session.
+* Setting the values of the global variables to the session and the sync mode.
-* Setting the sync mode.
+* Setting the source environment based on the task source before getting the LUI.
-* Cloning the entity, if needed.
+* Getting the LUI from Fabric.
+* Setting the target environment as a preparation step for delete and load.

 The **InitiateTDMLoad.flow** is performed as a first step of **TDMOrchestrator.flow** task envelop flow.